-On this year’s 30 Under 30 list, you’ll find inventors, fashionistas, job creators, work-place innovators, serial entrepreneurs, and more than one honoree who started a business in middle school.
-Collectively, they make more money, employ more people, and have raised more capital than any previous 30 Under 30 list.
+This year's 30 Under 30 list is made up of inventors, fashionistas, job creators, work-place innovators, serial entrepreneurs, and more than one honoree who started a business in middle school.
 Prepare to be awed!

 Sophia Amoruso started auctioning vintage clothing items on eBay in 2006, but ultimately found that the online marketplace cramped her style.
 When she launched her own website and branched out beyond vintage, young women flocked to her confidently sexy brand, Nasty Gal, and made it a cult sensation.
 With 269 full time employees, $49 million in venture capital, and a reported $100 in revenues, the company shows no signs of slowing down.

 Luke Holden (right) and Ben Conniff (left) are bringing the Maine lobster shack aesthetic to New York City, Philadelphia, and Washington DC.
 Their 11 restaurants, all situated in small, simple spaces to keep overhead down, serve up lobster rolls, crab rolls, and other sea fare.
 Financed almost entirely with cash flow, the company did $8.5 million in revenue last year.